 Applications in any field of music/musicology are welcome.

 Leverhulme Early Career Fellowships are aimed at supporting those at a relatively early stage of their academic careers but with a proven record of research.
-Applicants must have submitted their doctoral thesis for viva voce examination no more than four years before the closing date, i.e. not before 27 February 2016, unless there has been a career break; or no earlier than 24 Feb 2017, “if their work has been impacted by the COVID-19 pandemic”.
+Applicants should have submitted their doctoral thesis for examination within four years of the scheme closing date – i.e., no earlier than 24 Feb 2018, unless they have had a career break; or no earlier than 24 Feb 2017, “if their work has been impacted by the COVID-19 pandemic”.
 They should explain their case in their application.

 Fellowships are tenable for three years on a full-time basis.
 Requests to hold the award part-time over a proportionately longer period may also be considered.

 Applicants must not hold or have held a permanent academic position in a UK university or comparable institution, and must have a doctorate or equivalent research experience.
-Those registered for a doctorate have submitted their doctoral thesis for viva voce examination by the closing date of 4pm on 27 February 2020.
+Those registered for a doctorate must have submitted their doctoral thesis for viva voce examination by the closing date of 24 February 2022.

 A previous connection with the University is not required; applications are particularly welcome from those who obtained their doctorates from other institutions.
 The Fellowship requires the support of a member of the Faculty willing to act as Mentor.